 ON THE ROAD

 Even between jobs, he had op-ed pieces published in the New York Times and L.A.
 Times.
 He was a bicoastal op-ed writer.
-He was a hot vagabond and the best dressed bum in town.
+He was a hotshot vagabond and the best dressed bum in town.
 They’d have to carry him out in a body bag before he’d give that up.

 One of the quickest ways to sober up and face reality is to smash your fist into a mirror.
 The glass flies back in your face and blood squirts from deep cuts in your hand and your face.
 You grab a towel and soon it’s soaked with blood.
 It looks like there has been a murder in the place.
 You leave the broken glass all over the sink and the floor.
 You think that if you start picking up the pieces one might find its way to your throat.
 You have, after all, seen the light and it is black.

 Guido went from Bal Harbour to Friday Harbor looking for a steady writing job.
 He travelled in planes, buses and ferries.
 He saw a lot of hopeless, doomed, crazy, lost people out there.
-A battered young woman and her baby going as far as $59 would take them on a Greyhound bus; a young man in heavy boots still going to Alaska to chase a dream; a wild-eyed old man running away from his wife in Bakersfield to go fishing in British Columbia; a teenage girl with a tattoo of an eagle on her bare shoulder bumming with a boyfriend named Duke.
+A battered young woman and her baby going as far as $59 would take them on a Greyhound bus; a young man in heavy boots going to Alaska to chase a dream; a wild-eyed old man running away from his wife in Bakersfield to go fishing in British Columbia; a teenage girl with a tattoo of an eagle on her bare shoulder bumming with a boyfriend named Duke.
 “Here it is, Duke, our new home,” she said excitedly as the Greyhound rolled into Seattle.
 Duke was asleep with an Oakland A’s baseball cap over his eyes.

 Guido thought at the time that all these people were worse off than him, because at least he had an American Express credit card — thanks to Susan, who he left behind in Miami Beach.
 But then he realized, seeing the Seattle skyline rise out of the mist and thinking beyond into British Columbia and Alaska, that these people still had dreams; even the old guy had some kind of half-assed dream.
 Guido had a gold card but he was all out of dreams.

-He was on the road to six weeks, calling up editors, dropping off newspaper clips, racking up bills in hotel rooms, waiting for callbacks, eating alone, mapping out his next campaign like an over-the-hill general who should have died in the trenches
+He was on the road for six weeks, calling up editors, dropping off newspaper clips, racking up bills in hotel rooms, waiting for callbacks, eating alone, mapping out his next campaign like an over-the-hill general who should have died in the trenches

 It was a failed mission.
 The night he smashed his fist into the mirror he slipped out of the Tenderloin District and jammed one more flight on the credit card.
 The red-eye carried him back to Miami.
 The plane touched down at noon and he took the airport bus up Collins Avenue to Susan’s apartment and let himself in with his key.
 Susan was at work.
 Guido lay down on the bed.
-There was a big gold S on the wall over the bed.
+There was a big gold S on the wall behind the bed.

 He waited for S to come home.
-S for Sanity, S for Security, S for Savior, S for Sex, S for Shoot yourself in the head.
+S for Sanity, S for Security, S for Savior, S for Sex, S for Shoot yourself in the fucking head.